Gertrude (given name)

 Gertrude (also spelled Gertrud) is a feminine given name which is derived from Germanic roots that meant "spear" and "strength".
-"Trudy", originally a diminutive of "Gertrude," has developed into a name in its own right.
+"Trudy", originally a diminutive of "Gertrude", has developed into a name in its own right.

 In German-speaking countries, Gertraud (pronounced Ger-trowt) is a familiar variation of the name.

 "Gartred" is a rare variation (attested in Daphne du Maurier's novel The King's General, set in 17th-century Cornwall, England).

-"Gertruda" is a rare variation used in the Soviet Union as an abbreviation of Geroy truda (the Hero of Labour).
+"Gertruda" is a rare variation used in the Soviet Union (see Names of Soviet origin) as an abbreviation of Geroy truda (the Hero of Labour).